josmac69/technical_challenge_l/1_coding/README.md

   * target value
   * verbose True/False.
   * The function returns a list of tuples with indices of elements which sum to the target value.
 If there are no solutions, the function returns an empty list.

+### Discussion of huge data sets
+Regarding the case where the data does not fit in memory, you can consider the following solution:

+Use an external sorting algorithm (such as merge sort) to sort the data on disk.
+You can sort the data in chunks that fit in memory and merge those sorted chunks into a single sorted file.

+Once the data is sorted, perform a two-pointer approach to find the two elements that sum to the target value.
+Read the first and last elements of the sorted file, and if their sum is greater than the target, move the pointer at the end backward.
+If their sum is less than the target, move the pointer at the beginning forward.
+Repeat until you find a pair of elements that add up to the target value.

+To find all possible solutions, you can keep iterating in a similar manner, keeping track of the pairs of elements that add up to the target value.